Credit Card Debt Lawsuit in Florida

 What a Credit Card Judgment Cannot Reach

-When a debtor’s assets consist primarily of homestead equity, retirement savings, exempt wages, and jointly held marital accounts, the debtor is functionally “judgment-proof.”
+When a debtor’s assets consist primarily of homestead equity, retirement savings, exempt wages, and jointly held marital accounts, the debtor is functionally judgment-proof.
 The creditor can obtain a judgment but has no practical means of collecting it.

 When Credit Card Debt Becomes an Asset Protection Problem

 A debtor with $200,000 in a non-retirement brokerage account and $40,000 in credit card debt has an asset protection problem.
-A debtor whose net worth is concentrated in homestead equity, retirement accounts, and a jointly held bank account receiving head-of-household wages does not.
+A debtor whose net worth is concentrated in homestead equity, retirement accounts, and a jointly held bank account receiving head of household wages does not.

-What to Do Before a Judgment
+Repositioning Assets Before a Judgment

 Debt Buyers and Documentation Problems